thibaudcolas/frontend-starter-kit/docs/launch-checklist.md

 # Project launch checklist

-> Handy things to check when launching a project.
+> Handy things to check when building a website or web app.

 > **This checklist is where we want to be**, not necessarily where we always are.
 Ideally we would want as many of those line items to already be taken care of by our starter kit and other boilerplates.
 In practice, it is not that simple and we need such a checklist to make sure that we deliver top-notch experiences.